-In case you’re worried about a new highway plan, or thinking about investing in Los Angeles, CA real estate close to a highway, here are some things to consider.
+In case you’re worried about a new highway plan, or thinking about investing in real estate near highway, here are some things to consider.

 Pros of nearby roadways:

 - Business potential.
-For people searching for professional property, a highway can mean more traffic and more exposure for their business.
-This also makes it easier for the big city to stretch its reach, and many businesses that can’t invest in inner-city property usually aim for the next best thing, which is roadside-property.
+For people searching for professional real estate property, a highway can mean more traffic and more exposure for their business.
+This also makes it easier for the big city to stretch its reach, and many businesses that can’t invest in inner-city real estate property usually aim for the next best thing, which is roadside-property.

 - Future development.
 A highway usually marks the rising trend of neighborhood developments, new city fixtures, extra stores and shops, and an encroaching suburban lifestyle.
 While for some, this is an exciting future, for those who invested in a quiet location, this can be a negative side effect.